BSRG DMR Info pdf

 For more information about Meshtastic itself see meshtastic.org

-The nodes identify as "BSRG, Sweat, SASS. and BLKJK
+The nodes identify as "BSRG, Sweat, SASS.
+PINE and BLKJK

 Information About Our Amateur Repeaters